Dexmedetomidine: Procedural sedation

 Dexmedetomidine can also be used for procedural sedation such as during colonoscopy.
 It can be used as an adjunct with other sedatives like benzodiazepines, opioids, and propofol to enhance sedation and help maintain hemodynamic stability by decreasing the requirement of other sedatives.
 Dexmedetomidine is also used for procedural sedation in children.

 It can be used for sedation required for awake fibreoptic nasal intubation in patients with a difficult airway.

 Adjunct in general anesthesia

 It has also been used as an adjunct infusion during general anesthesia.
 In this application, it has been shown to decrease post-operative delirium, pain, nausea and opioid use.

 Other

 Dexmedetomidine may be useful for the treatment of the negative cardiovascular effects of acute amphetamines and cocaine intoxication and overdose.
 Dexmedetomidine has also been used as an adjunct to neuroaxial anesthesia for lower limb procedures.
+It has been successfully used to treat opioid withdrawal symptoms.

 In 2022 it was approved by the FDA for the treatment of agitation in schizophrenia and bipolar disorder.